phn/pytpm/doc/reference_tpm.rst

 Convert cartesian to spherical and vice-versa
 +++++++++++++++++++++++++++++++++++++++++++++

-Use the following two functions to convert between cartesian and spherical representations of a ``V6`` vector.
+Use the following two functions to convert between Cartesian and spherical representations of a ``V6`` vector.

 .. autofunction:: v6c2s